-Grammar Rule FEEL Mapped to Domain Applicability 20 e.name e."name" type(e) is a context 20 e.name see below type(e) is a date/time/duration type(e) e . name = name = date result is the name d component of the date object e .
+Grammar Rule FEEL Mapped to Domain Applicability 20 e.name e."name" type(e) is a context 20 e.name see below type(e) is a date/time/duration type(e) e . name name = date result is the name d component of the date object e .
 Valid names are shown to the right. year, month, day, weekday date and time result is the name d component of the date and time object e .
-Valid names are shown to the right. year, month, day, weekday, ho minute, second, time offset, timezone time result is the name d component of the time object e .
-Valid names are shown to the right hour, minute, second, time of timezone years and months duration result is the name d component of the years and months duration object e .
-Valid names are shown to the right. days and time duration result is the name d component of the days and time duration object e .
-Valid names are shown to the right.
+Valid names are shown to the right. year, month, day, weekday, hour, minute, second, time offset, timezone time result is the name d component of the time object e .
+Valid names are shown to the right hour, minute, second, time offset, timezone years and months duration result is the name d component of the years and months duration object e .
+Valid names are shown to the right. years, months days and time duration result is the name d component of the days and time duration object e .
+Valid names are shown to the right. days, hours, minutes, seconds name type(name) description year number The year number as an integer in the interval [-999,999,999 999,999,999] month number The month number as an integer in the interval [112], where 1 is January and 12 is December day number The day of the month as an integer in the interval [131] weekday number The day of the week as an integer in the interval [17] where 1 is Monday and 7 is Sunday (compliant with the definition in ISO 8601) hour number The hour of the day as an integer in the interval [023] minute number The minute of the hour as an integer in the interval [059] second number The second of the minute as a decimal in the interval [060)